From 2015 to 2018 I was known as Walt Bismarck in the white nationalist internet community that called itself the Alt Right.

 Let it be known that I don’t regret my activism in the Alt Right one bit, and think the movement’s radicalism and intensity were necessary to kick down the door and break a really bad intellectual status quo.

-But now it’s time to let the adults back in the room, build a less polarized and more diplomatic society, and ensure the Right has a cadre of sophisticated and technocratic voices who can provide an alternative to liberalism and populism.
+But now it’s time to let the adults back in the room, build a less polarized and more diplomatic society, and ensure the Right has a cadre of sophisticated technocratic voices who can provide an alternative to liberalism and populism.

 I can relate to significant pieces of your journey, but in coming from the far left towards the center.
 I still find many of your views and policy ideas pretty horrendous, but you're a compelling writer and I really enjoyed getting an insider's perspective on all this nonsense.
 Some scattered thoughts: